tinylib/msgp/README.md

 The `msgp` command will generate `Unmarshal`, `Marshal`, `WriteTo`, and `ReadFrom` methods for all exported struct definitions in the file.
 You will need to include that directive in every file that contains structs that need code generation.
-The generated files will be named {filename}_gen.go.
+The generated files will be named {filename}_gen.go by default (but can be overridden with th `-o` flag.)

 Field names can be overridden in much the same way as the `encoding/json` package.
 For example: